splynx/docs/files/en/getting_started_guide/dashboard/dashboard.md

 Dashboard
 =========

 Dashboard is the main control panel in Splynx which will help you to check financial and customer statistics on a daily basis.
-With dashboard you can also monitor system performance and immediately get information about your network health.
+From the dashboard you can also monitor system performance and immediately get information about your network health and our other modules.

 ![Dashboard1](dashboard1.png)
 ![Dashboard2](dashboard2.png)

-At the top of the live dashboard will be displayed the number of customers online, number of new customers, new and open tickets and number of devices down.
-It is possible to view them in details in a list.
+At the top of the live dashboard you can find the number of online customers, the number of new customers, new and open tickets and the number of devices down in your network.
+It is possible to quickly navigate to detailed lists of each by clicking the view buttons.

 ![Screenshot](dashboard3.png)